dltj/dltj-blog/content/2021-12-30-aws-amplify-jekyll.md

 All of the stuff I was doing in that 650-line CloudFormation file.
 (Plus Amplify has a lot more interesting features built into the service.)

-{% include image.html
-  wpsrc="2021/AWS-Amplify-Console-Screenshot.svg"
-  caption="AWS Amplify Console"
-  alt="Screen capture the AWS Console page for the Amplify Service." width="99%"
+{{ image(width="99%", localsrc="2021/AWS-Amplify-Console-Screenshot.svg", caption="AWS Amplify Console", alt="Screen capture the AWS Console page for the Amplify Service.") }}
-%}

 ## One Problem: Getting the Correct Version of Ruby
 Now for the two-hour detour.